jzumsteg/zumstegs-blog/_drafts/travel-interlude.md

 layout: post
 thumbnail:
 ---
-I'm going to interrupt my Sicily posts to relate a little travel adventure we had coming home from Sicily.
-The whole day was, um, interesting.
+Our last whole day was, um, interesting.

 The day's planned activites were:
 - Before checking out of the place we stayed where we stayed in Syracusa/Ortigia, we wanted to buy a small souvenir of Ortigia.